Blog-Reference and Blog-Reference and Blog-Reference on Mar 9

 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

-The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
-The equation contains only measurable variables and is testable.
+The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The Law contains only measurable variables and is testable.

-The employment equation says that an increase of investment expenditure or deficit spending increases employment.
+The Employment Law says that an increase in investment expenditure or deficit spending increases employment.
 The multiplier, though, is different from Keynes’ flawed multiplier (2012).
-The crucial difference consists in ρF.
+The crucial difference consists of ρF.

-The fact of the matter is, that an increase of productivity counteracts the expansive effect of investment or household deficit spending.
+The fact of the matter is that an increase in productivity counteracts the expansive effect of investment or household sector deficit spending.
 The same holds for price increases.

-To increase overall employment requires an increase of ρF and this means that the expansion must be wage-driven, i.e., the increase of the wage rate must be such that it OVERCOMPENSATES the retrograde employment effects of productivity and price increases.
+To increase overall employment requires an increase in ρF and this means that the expansion must be wage-driven, i.e., the increase in the wage rate must be such that it OVERCOMPENSATES the retrograde employment effects of productivity and price increases.

 All this is clearly beyond the horizon and the intuition of Econ 101 economists (2014).

 Kakarot-Handtke, E. (2012).
 Keynes’ Employment Function and the Gratuitous Phillips Curve Disaster.
 SSRN Working Paper Series, 2130421: 1–19.
 URL

 Kakarot-Handtke, E. (2014).
 Towards Full Employment Through Applied Algebra and Counter-Intuitive Behavior.
 SSRN Working Paper Series, 2456184: 1–25.
 URL

 Related 'Have data, lack theory' and 'Austerity and the utter scientific ignorance of economists'.